 Welcome to the wonderful world of having a gifted/2e child!
 I know it doesn’t feel wonderful at times.
 It sometimes feels overwhelming, frustrating, and bewildering.
 The reality is these children offer us a unique opportunity to grow as individuals and parents.
 Below is a collection of posts that I hope will encourage you as you seek to effectively parent your own gifted/2e child.

-I have one extensive page dedicated to resources specifically about parenting 2e children.
+I also have one extensive page dedicated to resources specifically about parenting 2e children.
 Children who are 2e have their own set of unique needs and I address many of those on that page.

 These are general posts I have written about giftedness/2e children since understanding my own child is gifted.
 This list includes posts about parenting, homeschooling, and school.